TLeaves/chromium-crosswalk/docs/security/severity-guidelines.md

 [security release management page](https://www.chromium.org/Home/chromium-security/security-release-management) for guidance on how to release fixes based on severity.

-Any significant mitigating factors, such as unusual or additional user interaction, or running Chrome with a specific command line flag or non-default feature enabled, may reduce an issue’s severity by one or more levels.
+Any significant mitigating factors will generally reduce an issue's severity by one or more levels:
+* Not web accessible, reliant solely on direct UI interaction to trigger.
+* Unusual or unlikely user interaction will normally reduce severity by one level.
+This means interaction which may sometimes occur, but would not be typical of an average user engaging with Chrome or a particular feature in Chrome, nor could a user be easily convinced to perform by a persuasive web page.
+* Requiring profile destruction or browser shutdown will normally reduce severity by one level.

+Bugs that require implausible interaction, interactions a user would not realistically be convinced to perform, will generally be downgraded to a functional bug and not considered a security bug.

+Conversely, we do not consider it a mitigating factor if a vulnerability applies only to a particular group of users.
+For instance, a Critical vulnerability is still considered Critical even if it applies only to Linux or to those users running with accessibility features enabled.

 Also note that most crashes do not indicate vulnerabilities.
 Chromium is designed to crash in a controlled manner (e.g., with a ```__debugBreak```) when memory is exhausted or in other exceptional circumstances.